visionQuestionGroup/RubyOnRails/README.md

 ## Access Token

-Every request requires an authentication token to be provided in the header.
-Except for SIGN UP, LOGIN, and VIEW ALL POSTS.
+Assume that every request requires an access token unless stated otherwise.
+The access token must be provided in the header.

 To do this make sure you set 'Access-Token' equal to the user's access token in every required request.